gil92723/nyu-processor-design.github.io/src/getting_started/notebooks/02_repo_nav.md

 require this or some other commit message format if you eventually want them to incorporate your changes "upstream".

-The commands to make a commit message depend on how long your message is, commits with short messages can be made with the following:
+**Using git:** The commands to make a commit message depend on how long your message is, commits with short messages can be made with the following:

 ```